trishume/sympy-wiki-with-svn/GSoC-2011-Organization-Application.md

 full-featured computer algebra system (CAS) while keeping the code as simple as possible in order to be comprehensible and easily extensible.
-SymPy is written entirely in Python and does not require any external libraries.
+SymPy is written entirely in Python and does not require any external libraries, which makes it available everywhere Python can be used.
 It also has a liberal BSD license allowing other open source projects and commercial companies to make use of SymPy in their own projects.